 The interpretation is that the household treats consumption out of income differently than consumption out of saving, violating the fungibility of money.
+In Appendix C.3, I provide a decision theoretic foundation for the mental accounting model building on the temptation with self-control preference of Gul and Pesendorfer (2001).

 How does mental accounting change the consumption policy in the buffer-stock model?
-The left subplot of Figure 5 plots the consumption policy with mental accounting preference in the infinite-horizon model (3) studied in Section 4.2.
+The left subplot of Figure 4 plots the consumption policy with mental accounting preference in the infinite-horizon model (C.9) studied in Section 3.2.
 The mental accounting policy is, in general, increasing except on an interval where it stays constant.
 The kinks in the policy function result from the discontinuity of the marginal utility.
 To see why, recall the Euler equation:

 $$(1 - \mathbf{1}\{c \ge y\}\psi)u'(c) = \beta R \mathbb{E}\left[\frac{\partial V(a', z')}{\partial a'}\right]$$ where V is the value function.
 For households with little savings, consumption is less than income (c < y), so the Euler equation degenerates to the standard case and consumption is increasing in savings as with standard preference.
 However, for households with a moderate level of savings, consumption smoothing requires dissaving (c > y) which discontinuously reduces the marginal utility of consumption below the marginal return to saving.
-In other words, the following inequalities
+In other words, the following inequalities hold and we have a corner solution $c_t = y_t$.
+Finally, for households that are sufficiently wealthy, the marginal return to saving is so low that it is optimal to dissave (c > y) despite the disutility.
+That is, the Euler equation holds at c > y, explaining the last increasing part of the policy function.